 Illegal subletting of one of our properties, means that a home that could be occupied by a family in need, is instead being used for immoral and corrupt reasons.
 It goes directly against our mission of providing a home for everyone.
 If you suspect this is happening near you, we urge you to get in touch with us right away.

 Bankole also said:

 “This successful outcome demonstrates the team’s commitment in pursuing tenancy fraud cases – which is vital given the high demand for social housing.
 The two-bedroom property will now be available to let again to a more deserving family in need.”

-Residents are the eyes and ears of our estates.
-Tenancy Fraud is a criminal offence and something we take very seriously.
-If you suspect it, report it.
-Please contact the Customer Services team on 0800 3282 282 or contact us online.
+Our residents are the eyes and ears of our estates.
+If you suspect a case of illegal subletting, report it.
+You can contact the Customer Services team on 0800 3282 282 or via our contact us page.